mfederici/dsit/README.md

 See the [Experiment Definition](#defining-new-experiments) for further information regarding the experimental setup

 ## Tensorboard Logging
-default logging is with wandb, but it is possible to switch to tensorboard with
+The default logging uses Weights & Biases, but it is possible to switch to TensorBoard with
 ```shell
 python train.py +experiment=<EXPERIMENT_NAME> logging=tensorboard
 ```